 3. As well as gills, axolotls also develop lungs.
 They’re one of the few creatures on Earth to use gills and lungs to breathe, although they mostly rely on their gills.

 4. Remarkably, axolotls are only found in a single location on Earth.
-That’s the freshwater Lake Xochimilco and its surrounding canals and waterways, which are located near Mexico City in Central America.
+That’s the freshwater Lake Xochimilco and its surrounding canals and waterways, which are located near Mexico City in North America.

 5. Axolotls vary in colour from brown to pink to green.
 They have webbed feet and a long tail to aid with swimming, while many people say they look like they’re always smiling due to the shape of their mouths.

 6. The average size of an axolotl is around 20-25 centimetres.
 That’s about the same length as a fully-grown guinea pig or a standard-sized envelope.